lukereed1/dsaviz/README.md

 [Live Demo](https://lukereed1.github.io/dsaviz/)

 Built to help visualise Data Structures and Algorithms for better understanding.
 Features a web-based Terminal for site navigation and displaying information about each Data Structure and Algorithm.
 Technologies used include TypeScript, React, and Material UI.
+Desktop only at the moment, not compatible on mobile.

 More to come!